Hadoop Ecosystem and Their Components – A Complete Tutorial

 - Optimization opportunities – Pig allows the system to optimize automatic execution.
 This allows the user to pay attention to semantics instead of efficiency.

 - Handles all kinds of data – Pig analyzes both structured as well as unstructured.

 Refer Pig – A Complete guide for more details.

-Apache HBase is a Hadoop ecosystem component which is distributed database that was designed to store structured data in tables that could have billions of row and millions of columns.
-HBase is scalable, distributed, and Nosql database that is built on top of HDFS.
-HBase, provide real time access to read or write data in HDFS.
+Apache HBase is a Hadoop ecosystem component which is a distributed database that was designed to store structured data in tables that could have billions of row and millions of columns.
+HBase is scalable, distributed, and NoSQL database that is built on top of HDFS.
+HBase, provide real-time access to read or write data in HDFS.